Skip to content

 The Welsh Framework for Learning (2008) also prioritises reading for enjoyment, highlighting that readers should be given the opportunity to read for different purposes, including personal pleasure.
 It says that learners should experience a language-rich environment where oracy, reading and writing experiences are connected to ensure they become enthusiastic, independent and reflective readers.

 Another way to increase reading for enjoyment whilst working within time constraints is to have suitable fiction titles available to link to your curriculum topics.
-For instance, Emma Carroll’s Letters from the Lighthouse if teaching WWII, or David Wiesner’s Flotsam when studying islands.
-This can also kickstart discussions around the facts you need to convey in more memorable ways.
+For instance, Emma Carroll’s Letters from the Lighthouse is a good choice if you are teaching WWII, or David Wiesner’s Flotsam works really well when you are studying islands.
+Adding in fiction books to your curriculum topics can also kickstart discussions around the facts you need to convey in more memorable ways.

 As far as whole school efforts go – what about book assemblies?
 You can always talk about picture books, which are accessible to most pupils.
 This acknowledges that we all like a comfort read, and shows that it’s perfectly fine for older readers to pick up a picture book.
 Mat Tobin’s excellent blog may help justify this.